imwakaba/AirBnB_clone/README.md

 ## Description

-This team project is part of the Holberton School Full-Stack Software Engineer program.
+This team project is part of the ALX Full-Stack Software Engineer program.
 It's the first step towards building a first full web application: an AirBnB clone.
 This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.